 Some injuries require a period of disuse surgery, such as being on crutches or having an immobilized bone.
 These injuries leave athletes at risk of muscle atrophy, a big word for muscle loss, which no one wants.
 Eating protein can signal the body to increase muscle protein synthesis, which means the creation of muscle tissue.
 Thus, increasing protein intake during injury recovery can prevent a loss of muscle mass.
 In injuries where disuse is not needed, lean protein remains an integral part of the diet as it plays a major role in muscle recovery and preserving lean mass.

-Protein – lean meats (lean or extra lean beef, turkey, pork, and skinless, boneless chicken), whey protein powder, plant protein powder, eggs, and combinations of plant-based foods that contain all essential amino acids
+Protein – lean meats (lean or extra lean beef, turkey, pork, and skinless, boneless chicken), whey protein powder, plant protein powder, eggs, and combinations of plant-based foods that contain all essential amino acids.

 Add to your diet: Snack: Whole-wheat toast + peanut butter as a snack Meal: Grilled chicken breast with barbecue sauce.
-Supplement: Whey protein isolate powder mixed with milk
+Supplement: Whey protein isolate powder mixed with milk or check out these chocolate protein smoothie recipes

 Goal: Promote Bone Health